MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/azure-sql-database.md

 To connect to an Azure SQL database from Power Query Desktop, take the following steps:

-1. Select the **Azure SQL database** option in the connector selection.
+1. Select **Azure SQL database** in the get data experience.
+The get data experience in Power Query Desktop varies between apps.
+For more information about the Power Query Desktop get data experience for your app, go to [Where to get data](../where-to-get-data.md).

 2. In **SQL Server database**, provide the name of the server and database (optional).